pedrocarrico/pimon/README.md

 ## TODO
 1. Improve disk stats, have a way of having custom mount points
-2. Capistrano task to reset production basic_auth username and password
-3. Show uptime
+2. Show uptime
-4. Change configuration in realtime
+3. Change configuration in realtime

 ## Copyright
 Licensed under the [WTFPL](http://en.wikipedia.org/wiki/WTFPL "Do What The Fuck You Want To Public License") license.